-The TMDL must include a description of the applicable State/Tribal water quality standard, including the designated use(s) of the waterbody, the applicable numeric or narrative water quality criterion, and the anti-degradation policy.
-(40 C.F.R. §130.7(c)(1)).
+The TMDL must include a description of the applicable State/Tribal water quality standard including the designated use(s) of the waterbody, the applicable numeric or narrative water quality criterion, and the anti-degradation policy.
+(40 C.F.R. §130.7(c)(1)). \boxtimes The purpose of a TMDL analysis is to determine the assimilative capacity of the waterbody that corresponds to the existing water quality standards for that waterbody and to allocate

-The purpose of a TMDL analysis is to determine the assimilative capacity of the waterbody that corresponds to the existing water quality standards for that waterbody, and to allocate that assimilative capacity between the identified sources.
+- that corresponds to the existing water quality standards for that waterbody, and to allocate that assimilative capacity between the identified sources.
 Therefore, all TMDL documents must be written to meet the existing water quality standards for that waterbody (CWA §303(d)(1)(C)).
 Note: In some circumstances, the load reductions determined to be necessary by the TMDL analysis may prove to be infeasible and may possibly indicate that the existing water quality standards and/or assessment methodologies may be erroneous.
 However, the TMDL must still be determined based on existing water quality standards.
-Adjustments to water quality standards and/or assessment methodologies may be evaluated separately, from the TMDL.
-The TMDL document should describe the relationship between the pollutant of concern and the water quality standard the pollutant load is intended to meet.
-This information is necessary for EPA to evaluate whether or not attainment of the prescribed pollutant loadings will result in attainment of the water quality standard in question.
-If a standard includes multiple criteria for the pollutant of concern, the document should demonstrate that the TMDL value will result in attainment of all related criteria for the pollutant.
+Adjustments to water quality standards and/or assessment methodologies may be evaluated separately, from the TMDL. - The TMDL document should describe the relationship between the pollutant of concern and the water quality standard the pollutant load is intended to meet.
+This information is necessary for EPA to evaluate whether or not attainment of the prescribed pollutant loadings will result in attainment of the water quality standard in question. - If a standard includes multiple criteria for the pollutant of concern, the document should demonstrate that the TMDL value will result in attainment of all related criteria for the pollutant.
 For example, both acute and chronic values (if present in the WQS) should be addressed in the document, including consideration of magnitude, frequency and duration requirements.
-Red commendation: Approve Partial Approval Disapprove Insufficient Information